robertmcatee/robertmcatee.github.io/README.md

 Based in San Antonio, Texas, I currently serve as Director of Information Technology for a court within the federal judiciary of the United States where I work to bring the digital transformation to the administration of justice.

-My interests include literate programming, declarative configuration and container orchestration.
+My interests include literate programming, declarative configuration, and container orchestration.
 - [View my profile on LinkedIn](https://www.linkedin.com/in/robertmcatee)
 - [View my portfolio on GitHub](https://github.com/robertmcatee)